 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Loveless, John P.; Allmendinger, Richard W.; Pritchard, Matthew E.; Garroway, Jordan L.; and González, Gabriel, "Surface Cracks Record Long-Term Seismic Segmentation of the Andean Margin" (2009).
-Faculty Publications.
-13.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.